Clouddevelopmentstudios/Tangram/README.md

 Tangram is a Chromium-based **Cloud Application Browser**.
 We have retained the full functionality of Chromium.
 Support for the development of browser applications using both Web and Desktop technologies.

+![Capture](Capture.png)

+## Operating environment

-> :star: Runs on Windows 10 with .NET Framework 4.0+, 32/64-bit.
+Runs on Windows 10 with .NET Framework 4.0+, 32/64-bit.
 Based on Chromium 71.

-![Capture](Capture.png)

 ## Supported component types